dawitgebre2014/pharmacy-claims-etl-pipeline/README_pipeline.md

 - Jupyter/Databricks-style modular pipeline approach

 ## 🔍 Why This Project?

+This simulates a real workflow I’ve built in Databricks to automate weekly PBM reporting.
+The original version reduced manual data prep by 70% and enabled faster quality checks and delivery of cost insights.

 ## 🚀 Run the Project in Google Colab

 You can explore this project live in your browser using Google Colab.
 Click the button below to open the interactive notebook without installing anything locally: